SwiftyVK/SwiftyVK/README.md

 ```swift
 VK.API.Users.get(.empty)
 ```
-is represents a request that can be immediately sent or first configure and sent later.
+represents a request that can be sent immediately or can be configured first and sent later.

 ### Parameters
-If you want to get additional fields for concrete user in previous example, can set request parameters in this way:
+If you want to get additional fields for a user in previous example, you can set request parameters:

 ```swift
 VK.API.Users.get([